mitchell3417/mitchell-bennett-forum-one-exercise/readme.md

 Select from the schools below:

--Alabama
+- Alabama
--Arkansas
+- Arkansas
--Auburn
+- Auburn
--Florida
+- Florida
--Georgia
+- Georgia
--Kentucky
+- Kentucky
--LSU
+- LSU
--Mississippi State
+- Mississippi State
--Missouri
+- Missouri
--Ole Miss
+- Ole Miss
--South Carolina
+- South Carolina
--Tennessee
+- Tennessee
--Texas A&M
+- Texas A&M
--Vanderbilt
+- Vanderbilt

 In the admin menu go to